Suxamethonium chloride

-Suxamethonium chloride (brand names Scoline and Sucostrin, among others), also known as suxamethonium or succinylcholine, or simply sux in medical abbreviation, is a medication used to cause short-term paralysis as part of general anesthesia.
+Suxamethonium chloride (brand names Scoline and Sucostrin, among others), also known as suxamethonium or succinylcholine, or simply sux in medical abbreviation, is a medication used to cause short-term paralysis as part of the process of general anesthesia.
 This is done to help with tracheal intubation or electroconvulsive therapy.
-It is administered by injection, either into a vein or into a muscle.
+It is administered by injection, either intravenously or intramuscularly.
 When used in a vein, onset of action is generally within one minute and effects last for up to 10 minutes.

-Common side effects include low blood pressure, increased saliva production, muscle pain, and rash.
-Serious side effects include malignant hyperthermia, hyperkalemia and allergic reactions.
-It is not recommended in people who are at risk of high blood potassium or a history of myopathy.
-Use during pregnancy appears to be safe for the baby.
+Common side effects of suxamethonium chloride include low blood pressure, increased saliva production, muscle pain, and rash.
+Possible serious side effects include malignant hyperthermia, hyperkalemia and allergic reactions.
+The use of suxamethonium chloride is not recommended in the treatment of people who are at risk of hyperkalemia (high blood potassium) or with history of myopathy.
+Use during pregnancy appears to be safe.

-Suxamethonium is in the neuromuscular blocker family of medications and is of the depolarizing type.
+Suxamethonium is a neuromuscular-blocking agent (NMBA), and is classified as a depolarizing neuromuscular drug.
 It works by blocking the action of acetylcholine on skeletal muscles.

-Suxamethonium was described as early as 1906 and came into medical use in 1951.
+Suxamethonium was described as early as 1906 although it did not enter medical use until 1951.
 It is on the World Health Organization's List of Essential Medicines.
-Suxamethonium is available as a generic medication.
+Suxamethonium is a prescription medication in the United States, and is available as a generic medication.